convertigo/c8oprj-lib-actions-c8oforms/README.md

 ### formssource_List_of_company_employees

-Returns you a list of fakes employees (can be filterd).
+Returns you a list of fakes employees (can be filtered).

 ### formssource_List_of_Ships

-Returns you a list of ships (can be filterd).
+Returns you a list of ships (can be filtered).